Stkai/BeeBEEP/README-LINUX.txt

 sudo apt-get install libqt5multimedia5-plugins

-FEDORA 22
+FEDORA 22 (thanks to Marcus Frohn)

-dnf install libxcb.so.1 libxcb-screensaver.so.0 libQt5PrintSupport.so.5 libQt5Multimedia.so.5 libQt5Widgets.so.5 libQt5Network.so.5 libQt5Gui.so.5 libQt5Core.so.5 -y
+# dnf install libxcb.so.1 libxcb-screensaver.so.0 libQt5PrintSupport.so.5 libQt5Multimedia.so.5 libQt5Widgets.so.5 libQt5Network.so.5 libQt5Gui.so.5 libQt5Core.so.5 -y
 # chmod +x /beebeep-folder/beebeep